keyboardturner/WoWMapUprezTBC/README.md

 <!-- BFA → Shadowlands Patch: link -->
 <!-- Only install this if you are updating from patch 8.3.0 to 9.0.n -->

-Approximate size of project: PH GB
+Approximate size of project: 3.68GB

 Download at your own risk.